 Complex systems are dynamical systems that vary based on the state changes and path changes occurring in the system.
-Since the process involved in these systems are functions of multiple actors, the system can be modelled using sets of mathematical equations.
-In a wound immune response model, the actors would encompass the immune cells, epithelial cells and tissue at the wound site.
+Since the process involved in these systems are functions of multiple actors, the system can be modeled using a set of mathematical equations.
+In a wound immune response model, the actors would encompass the immune cells, epithelial cells, and tissue at the wound site.
 The cells express cytokines and chemokines to attract other cells to the wound site.
 For instance, damaged skin cells secrete damage-associated molecular patterns (DAMPs) at wound site, skin-resident (immune) cells become activated and secrete inflammatory factors which recruit neutrophils, the neutrophils secrete pro-inflammatory cytokines, which attract macrophages to the tissue, macrophages get activated in tissue and further secrete cytokines attracting more neutrophils.
-This cascade process can be defined using (partial) differential equations, which describe the space-time-dependent concentrations of the pro- and antiinflammatory cytokines, neutrophils, and macrophages.
-Such methods have already proven to be effective in modelling the immune response in cardiovascular patients.
-Most of the data used in such models are collected and analyzed as part of existing clinical workflow.
-61 Even in conditions where development of such quantitative models are not feasible, causal loop diagrams can come in useful.
+This cascade process can be defined using (partial) differential equations, which describe the space-time-dependent concentrations of the pro- and anti-inflammatory cytokines, neutrophils, and macrophages.
+Such methods have already proven to be effective in modeling the immune response in cardiovascular patients.
+Most of the data used in such models are collected and analyzed as part of the existing clinical workflow.61 Even in conditions where the development of such quantitative models is not feasible, causal loop diagrams can come in useful.
 In short, causal loop diagrams describe positive and negative associations between the factors involved in the system dynamics.
 Thus, they can offer a way to qualitatively analyze the dynamics involved.
-It is important to notice that the system dynamics models are temporal scale dependent, and a single set of equations may model for only one-time scale.
-To overcome this time scale limitation multiple sets of equations operating at different time scales may be coupled.
-For example, cytokine secretion can be modelled with equations operating in microseconds and recruitment of individual macrophages can be modelled with equations in minute scale.
-From a mathematical perspective, this large difference in time-scales results into a stiff system, which poses many numerical challenges.
+It is important to notice that the system dynamics models are temporal scale-dependent, and a single set of equations may model for only one timescale.
+To overcome this timescale limitation, multiple sets of equations operating at different timescales may be coupled.
+For example, cytokine secretion can be modeled with equations operating in microseconds, and recruitment of individual macrophages can be modeled with equations in minute scale.
+From a mathematical perspective, this large difference in timescales results into a stiff system, which poses many numerical challenges.
 The cytokine secretion model can be solved until the concentration of cytokines reach a steady state.
-This concentration can be assumed to be the concentration after one-minute interval, during which period there is no significant change in macrophage recruitment.
-Thus, the output from secretion model can be used as input for recruit model at every one-minute interval.
+This concentration can be assumed to be the concentration after 1-minute interval, during which period there is no significant change in macrophage recruitment.
+Thus, the output from secretion model can be used as an input for macrophage recruitment model at every 1-minute interval.
 The resultant model is a time-coupled multiscale model.

-Agent-based models
+Agent-Based Models